CsabaDu/CsabaDu.DynamicTestData/README.md

 This class contains the methods to create specific object arrays for data records of dynamic data-driven tests of each `TestData` types.
 The methods' parameters types and sequences are the same as the constructors' parameters of the related `TestData` types.

+Once you call an object array generator method of the class, you create a new `TestData` child instance inside and call its `object[] ToArgs(ArgsCode)` method tó create the object array Fót dynamic test data record purposes.

 However `DynamicDataSource` class implements all necessary methods for test data preparation, it is marked as `abstract`.
 Intended usage is to
 - extend this class for each test class separately,
 - implement the necessary specific methods in the derived class with `IEnumerable<object[]>` returning types, and